Interest rate forecast and predictions for 2026

 After several years of steep hikes, and a year without movement in 2024, the central bank finally began lowering rates at the beginning of 2025, and cut the cash rate a total of three times throughout the year.

-With inflation on the rise, though, the RBA held the cash rate steady at 3.60% at its December meeting, and at present, the question is if, rather than when we will see further interest rate relief in the new year.
+With inflation once again on the rise, though, the RBA hiked the cash rate at its February 2026 meeting, and the question now becomes whether we’ll see further rises in 2026.

 Will Australians see rate cuts in 2026?